Free Daily Headlines

 “The city has strategically grown its manufacturing base the past few years, with a focus on sustainability and advanced industries," Mayor Barbara Volk said.
 "It is exciting to see facilities like this locating here and positioning Hendersonville on the cutting edge of clean energy and advanced manufacturing.”

 The recruitment was a joint effort of the Henderson County Partnership for Economic Development, Henderson County, the city of Hendersonville, North Carolina Department of Commerce, Economic Development Partnership of North Carolina, North Carolina Community College System and Blue Ridge Community College and Duke Energy.
-The county Board of Commissioners and Hendersonville City Council both adopted property tax refunds in order to attract the investment.
+The county Board of Commissioners and Hendersonville City Council both granted property tax refunds in order to attract the investment.